- Home

 There is one entry date per year:

-- February
+• February

 In the diverse mental health and addiction environment, support workers provide a variety of services to clients within a range of health and community settings.

-Possible jobs and career opportunities exist within:
+Possible job and career opportunities exist within:

-- Community-based support services
+• Community-based support services

-- Day programmes
+• Day programmes

-- Iwi health providers
+• Iwi health providers

-- Mental health and addiction support services
+• Mental health and addiction support services

-- Peer support
+• Peer support

-- Residential support services
+• Residential support services

-- Volunteer sector
+• Volunteer sector

-Further your study with the NZ Diploma in Health and Wellbeing (Applied Practice) [Level 5] or the Bachelor of Social Work.
+Further your study with the NZ Diploma in Health and Wellbeing (Applied Practice) (Level 5) or the Bachelor of Social Work.

 Outline

-The NZ Certificate in Health and Wellbeing (Social and Community Service) [Level 4] with a strand in Mental Health and Addiction Support is a full-time, one-year programme, which offers you stimulating studies.
-This qualification provides a pathway towards a career in many aspects of mental health and addiction support.
+The NZ Certificate in Health and Wellbeing (Social and Community Service) (Level 4) with a strand in Mental Health and Addiction Support is a full-time, one-year programme, which offers you stimulating studies.

-This certificate is an initial qualification if you wish to enter mental health or addiction support work, assisting consumers/tangata whai ora to develop and implement individual lifestyle or support plans.
+It is an initial qualification if you wish to enter mental health or addiction support work, assisting consumers/tāngata whai ora to develop and implement individual lifestyle or support plans.
 This programme is open to all who fulfil the entry criteria.

 You are welcome to make an appointment to discuss your study options with our staff and to view our facilities.